Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 We already saw an example of this in line (5) of *17.1_proc_definitions.jai*:  `a2 := square(x = c);`
 the argument, which is named x, gets the parameter value c in an explicit assignment.
 Named arguments are useful to enhance readability when you have procs which take many arguments, often of the same type.
 The feature also exists in Python.

 When arguments are given default values, it can be even more complicated.
 In such a case it is possible that the compiler can’t distinguish between them if you pass parameters in the wrong order.
 Named arguments allow you to specify the parameter values in any order.
+If you want to pass parameters after the first argument with a default value, you have to pass them with the argument name, as in line (3).

 Here is another example to illustrate its usefulness:
  `make_character(name = "Fred", catch_phrase = "Hot damn!", color = BLUE);`
 Partially naming arguments is allowed, then you have to be very cautious, but Jai carefully checks the parameters.
 After using named arguments you cannot switch to unnamed ones.

 **Exercise**
 (See named_args.jai)
 Check the proc `hello`.
 Predict the outcome of the following calls:
     hello("fred", "booya");